 - Researching Soldiers who Served in the Indian Army

-First World War war diaries were kept by units abroad to record their daily activities and location.
-There were two main reasons they were kept and the following information is taken from the Field Service Pocket Book (1914):
+First World War war diaries were kept by units serving abroad to record their daily activities and location.
+There were two main reasons they were kept as Field Service Pocket Book (1914) explains: